In late 2013 I decided to knuckle down and get serious about my creative writing and trade ‘binge writing’ for a daily

 I hoped by the end of the year to have enough stories for my own short horror-dark fantasy anthology.
 That was the plan, anyway.
 Along the way I was sidetracked as at least one short story spawned several more, and other stories have found their way into other anthologies.

 My first effort was ‘Army Dreamers’, a horror story set in the Australian outback.
 In ‘Army Dreamers’, a group of soldiers rouse an ancient and legendary evil when they trespass on sacred Aboriginal land during a training exercise.
 Scary stuff!
-It will be included in a horror anthology being edited by Richard Freeman in 2015.
+It featured in the horror anthology Tales of the Damned.

 My second story for 2014 was ‘For Fear of Little Men’, a dark fantasy tale set in a quiet neighbourhood beset by bad faeries.
 In a strange and darkly magical twist, it has taken on a life of its own and will now form part of a novella.